crisward/svelte-tag/README.md

 A webcomponet wrapper for svelte.

-Be aware, I don't have a lot of time to support this package.
-I've mainly open sourced it because I've noticed lots of people with similar use cases.
+This embeds your svelte app inside a single component.
+It also forwards all slots and attributes into your svelte app.

 ## Why?

 Svelte already allows you to create webcomponents.
 However it has a couple of flaws:

 * All of your nested components have to be webcomponents as the render flag applies to everything.
 * You have to use shadow dom.
 * You have to deal with lots of bugs.
 * You loose many features svelte has for inter-component communication.

-This solves this by just embedding your app inside a single component.

 ## How do I use it?